 Wildlife in Tay Forest Park

-The rich mix of tree species and landscapes across the Forest Park attract a wonderful variety of wildlife.
-From colourful ducks that nest in trees to cheeky red squirrels, red deer and rare capercaillie, this is a haven for wildlife enthusiasts.
+The rich mix of tree species and landscapes across Tay Forest Park attract a wonderful variety of wildlife.
+From colourful ducks that nest in trees to cheeky red squirrels, red deer and rare capercaillie.
+Tay Forest Park is a haven for wildlife enthusiasts.

-Head for Loch Dunmore and the surrounding woods at Faskally for birds and variety of wildlife, including kingfishers, herons and the remarkable tree-nesting goldeneye duck.
+Head for Loch Dunmore at Faskally for birds and variety of wildlife.
+Here you might spot kingfishers, herons and the remarkable tree-nesting goldeneye duck.

 The horse of the woods

-Listen out on an early spring morning in the pinewoods of Drummond Hill and you may be lucky enough to hear a peculiar coughing, sneezing and drumming call.
-This is the male capercaillie, from the Gaelic for the ‘horse of the woods’, calling for a mate.
-These rare and magnificent birds are thriving here after being reintroduced in 1837.
+If you’re in Drummond Hill on an early spring morning you might hear an odd coughing, sneezing and drumming call.
+This is the male capercaillie calling for a mate.
+The word ‘capercaillie’ comes from Gaelic and means the ‘horse of the woods’.
+These rare and magnificent birds are thriving here, after being reintroduced in 1837.